ipfs-cluster/ipfs-operator/docs/source/your_first_cluster.rst

 .. code-block:: bash

-  kubectl create namespace my_cluster kubectl -n my_cluster apply -f ipfs.yaml
+  kubectl create namespace mycluster kubectl -n mycluster apply -f ipfs.yaml

 Verify that the cluster has started by viewing the status of the cluster.

 .. code-block:: bash

-  kubectl -n my_namespace status ipfs-sample-1
+  kubectl -n mycluster status ipfs-sample-1